How not to get lost in the Whistler/ Blackcomb Backcountry

 Cheakamus at nightfall as the temperature drops to -10c

 Coroner arrives at lake after a drowning incident

 Khybers....(not the real name!!)
 This is beyond the ski area boundary.
 The Stu inn serves as a jumping off point for many adventurers.
 Always travel with a buddy.
 You will be charged for rescue if mountain resources are used for your rescue.
 Expect a bill in the order of $500 plus depending on what resources are used.
 If you break your leg expect it to be alot more.

-Again this year there's not much snow, and this area should be avoided.....
+If there's not much snow, this area should be avoided.....

 Khyber Pass Area

 Cliffs if you screw up and go too far skiers left!